 Arugula is actually a member of the cancer-fighting cruciferous vegetable family.
-Kudos if you already knew that.
-That alone makes it a wonderful salad choice, but add vitamin C-rich jicama to the mix and you have a simple salad that’s not only bursting with nutrients, but utterly delicious too.
-Jicama has a crunchy sweetness to it that is a perfect complement to tangy arugula, and if you choose to use the pink peppercorns, you’ll add an extra spicy exotic crunch to your salad.
+That alone makes it a wonderful salad choice, but add vitamin C-rich jicama to the mix and you have a simple salad that’s bursting with nutrients and utterly delicious, too.
+Jicama has a crunchy sweetness to it that is a perfect complement to tangy arugula, and if you’re able to get your hands on pink peppercorns, you’ll love the crunchy, floral flavor they add to your salad.

 - 1 tablespoon white balsamic vinegar (see Ann’s Tips)

 - 1 stem tarragon, leaves stripped and lightly chopped